 - understand the Terms of Reference to know what the committee is authorised to do and where it reports to

-- ensure that all members are appointed correctly and know their formal position eg as a full members or in attendance; check the formal composition (which may stipulate that some members should only be for three years, for example) and hold elections if required; if someone leaves before the end of their term-of-office, this creates a 'casual vacancy' which should be filled for the remainder of the term
+- ensure that all members are appointed correctly and know their formal position eg as a full member or in attendance; check the formal composition (which may stipulate that some members should only be for three years, for example) and hold elections if required; if someone leaves before the end of their term-of-office, this creates a 'casual vacancy' which should be filled for the remainder of the term

-- arrange the meeting dates for the year and let the members know (some committees are organised centrally by the secretariat)
+- arrange the meeting dates for the year and let the members know (some committees are organised centrally by the Secretariat)